eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 {% cite algorithm-design-manual -l 124 %}

-Despite quicksort having worst case O(n²) running time, in practice it is often 2-3 times faster than merge sort or heapsort. this is mainly because the operations of the inner loop in quicksort are simpler {% cite algorithm-design-manual -l 129 %}.
+Despite quicksort having worst case $$O(n^2)$$ running time, in practice it is often 2-3 times faster than merge sort or heapsort.
+This is mainly because the operations of the inner loop in quicksort are simpler {% cite algorithm-design-manual -l 129 %}.

 ## Heapsort

-Heapsort works by constructing a [min-heap]({{ '/data-structures-and-algorithms/data-structures/heap' | relative_url }}), an operation which takes O(nlog n) in the worst-case.
-The next step is to extract the minimum element from the heap using an `extract_min` function, which is also an O(log n) operation in the worst-case {% cite algorithm-design-manual -l 113 %}.
+Heapsort works by constructing a [min-heap]({{ '/data-structures-and-algorithms/data-structures/heap' | relative_url }}), an operation which takes $$O(nlog n)$$ in the worst-case.
+The next step is to extract the minimum element from the heap using an `extract_min` function, which is also an $$O(log n)$$ operation in the worst-case {% cite algorithm-design-manual -l 113 %}.

 ```c
 heapsort(item_type arr[], int n) {